-Accreditation Services' revenue results were ahead of budget through September 30; and so were recoverable travel costs as the return of travel has occurred faster than expected.
+Accreditation Services' revenue results were ahead of budget through December 31; as were recoverable travel costs with the return of post pandemic travel.
 The volume of assessment activities continues to increase as per plan.
 The Accreditation Services branch closely monitors its activities and is forecasting to finish reasonably close to their financial contribution target this fiscal year with the number of activities very close to what was originally planned.
-The branch marketing plan has been reviewed while activities and tactics were identified to deliver 2023-2024 revenue and contribution targets.
 Regular analysis to gauge the impact of inflation on program pricing is maintained to help re-establish reasonable growth and future margin targets.
 Additionally, the branch maintains a succession plan, as well as a robust learning management system to help ensure a base of qualified assessment personnel.